-The University, originally known as Victoria College, was founded in 1897.
-This was the year of Queen Victoria's Diamond Jubilee celebrations.
+Victoria University of Wellington, originally known as Victoria College, was founded in 1897, the year of Queen Victoria's Diamond Jubilee celebrations.

-Victoria University is characterised by the depth, consistency and effectiveness of our culture of domestic and international engagement.
+Victoria University of Wellington is characterised by the depth, consistency, and effectiveness of our culture of domestic and international engagement.
 Our commitment to reciprocal, high-quality relationships springs from identifying and understanding the need for New Zealand to achieve sustainable development.

-Victoria’s historic strength in public policy has been fully demonstrated by substantial contributions to major government projects, and entrepreneurship education is an emerging strength on which we intend to build.
-Victoria also gives high priority to engagement with Māori and Pacific communities.
+The University's historic strength in public policy has been fully demonstrated by substantial contributions to major government projects, and entrepreneurship education is an emerging strength on which we intend to build.
+The University also gives high priority to engagement with Māori and Pacific communities.

 We aim to produce graduates whose learning has been developed inside and outside of the classroom, experientially, and informed by a global perspective.

-Victoria University is one of New Zealand’s oldest and most prestigious tertiary institutions with a proud tradition of academic excellence.
-Discover more about Victoria University’s 115 years of rich history.
+Victoria University of Wellington is one of New Zealand’s oldest and most prestigious tertiary institutions with a proud tradition of academic excellence.
+Discover more about our 115 years of rich history.